nar-en57/Mobile-Sales-Power-BI-Dashboard/README.md

 ### Dashboard 1
 ![Dashboard 1](https://github.com/nar-en57/Mobile-Sales-Power-BI-Dashboard/blob/main/Dashboard%201.png)
 **Description of Dashboard 1**: This dashboard provides an overview of total sales, average sales per transaction, and sales trends over time.
-Key metrics include total revenue, number of transactions, and average transaction value.
-The dashboard includes visualizations such as line charts for sales trends and bar charts for sales by product category.
+Key metrics include total revenue, number of transactions, and average sale value.

 ### Dashboard 2
 ![Dashboard 2](https://github.com/nar-en57/Mobile-Sales-Power-BI-Dashboard/blob/main/Dashboard%202.png)
 **Description of Dashboard 2**: This dashboard focuses on customer behavior and demographics.
 It includes metrics such as customer acquisition rate, customer retention rate, and average purchase frequency.
-Visualizations include pie charts for customer demographics and bar charts for customer acquisition channels.

 ### Dashboard 3
 ![Dashboard 3](https://github.com/nar-en57/Mobile-Sales-Power-BI-Dashboard/blob/main/Dashboard%203.png)
 **Description of Dashboard 3**: This dashboard highlights regional sales performance.
 It includes metrics such as total sales by region, average sales per region, and regional sales growth.
-Visualizations include maps for geographic sales distribution and bar charts for regional performance comparison.
+Visualizations include maps and bar charts.

 ## How to Use
 1. Download the Power BI file from this repository.